Will netball feature in the 2032 Games?

 "Our sport deserves to be played on the biggest stage."

-Netball Australia will work with World Netball, the Australian Olympic Committee and the International Olympic Committee to pursue their Olympic bid.
+Netball Australia will work with World Netball, the Australian Olympic Committee and the International Olympic Committee (IOC) to pursue their Olympic bid.

+Thirlby added: "It is played in over 70 nations across the world, some of which, the likes of Malawi, are nations that haven't medalled this time around in Tokyo.

+"So it really offers up the chance for other nations to actually get on an Olympic medal table.